JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/working-with-editor-configs/index.md

 You can select the properties you want to define and IntelliJ IDEA will create stubs for them.
 If you leave the checkboxes empty IntelliJ IDEA will not populate the file with stubs - you can add them manually later.

 ### Previewing Changes from EditorConfig File
-You can preview how changes in your `.editorconfig` file will impact your code by pressing the eye gutter icon and
+You can preview how changes in your `.editorconfig` file will impact your code by pressing the _eye_ gutter icon and selecting the file in the directory listing that you want to preview.

-click the eye icon in the gutter of the .editorconfig file and select a source file from the same directory or sub-directory as the `.editorconfig` file:

 ![Preview Editor Config Changes](preview-editor-config-changes.png)